voltace/browser-cookies/README.md

     - iOS x+
 - Distribution:
   - Generate downloadable minified file for CommonJS?
-  - Create builds for other loaders (including for not using a loader)?
+  - Create builds for other loaders (including for those not using a loader)?
-  - Add to NPM and/or Bower
+  - Add to NPM (and Bower?)
 - Documentation
   - Add API reference
 - Cross browser issues:
-  - [IE sends cookies to all domains](http://erik.io/blog/2014/03/04/definitive-guide-to-cookie-domains/), perhaps make this the default for consistent behavior amongst all browsers?
-Would need to investigate whether something like
+  - [IE sends cookies to all domains](http://erik.io/blog/2014/03/04/definitive-guide-to-cookie-domains/), perhaps save cookies to all subdomains by default for consistent behavior amongst all browsers?
+Would need to investigate whether something like window.location.hostname is cross-browser supported though.

 ### Development
 This design goal is to provide to smallest possible size (when minified and gzipped) for the given API, while remaining compliant to RFC6265 and providing cross-browser compatibility and consistency.